alextsfox/academic-kickstart/content/post/PyOCN/index.md

   <img src="duality.png" alt="Data structure comparison">
 </div>

 In `OCNet`, changing a cell's outflow involves updating the adjacency matrix to reflect the new connection.
 Cycles in the modified network are detected by attempting to perform an incremental topological sort of the graph: if the sort fails, a cycle exists.
-The algorithm then leverages a nice identify to compute the drained areas: \((\mathbb{I} - \mathbf{W}^T)\vec A = \vec 1\).
-In this equation, \(\mathbf{W}\) is the adjacency matrix, \(\vec A\) is the vector of drained areas, and \(\vec 1\) is a vector of ones.
+The algorithm then leverages a nice identify to compute the drained areas: $(\mathbb{I} - \mathbf{W}^T)\vec A = \vec 1$.
+In this equation, $\mathbf{W}$ is the adjacency matrix, $\vec A$ is the vector of drained areas, and $\vec 1$ is a vector of ones.
 Solving this linear system yields the drained areas for all cells efficiently.
-For an upper triangular adjacency matrix \(\mathbf{W}\), this can be solved with a forward-substitution algorithm, with has time complexity \(O(N)\). \(\mathbf{W}\) is permute to be upper triangular by permuting it according to the the topological sort order from the previous step.
+For an upper triangular adjacency matrix $\mathbf{W}$, this can be solved with a forward-substitution algorithm, with has time complexity $O(N)$. $\mathbf{W}$ is permute to be upper triangular by permuting it according to the the topological sort order from the previous step.

 In contrast, the DAG approach that `libocn` takes requires explicitly traversing the graph to detect cycles and to update drained areas after modifying a flow path.
 Cycles are detecting by first traversing the graph downstream from the proposed new outflow cell to see if we reach the source cell.
 If we do, a cycle would be created, and the proposal is rejected.
 We then repeat this process, traversing downstream from the old outflow cell.
 To update the drained areas, we traverse the graph downstream from the old outflow cell, decrementing the drained areas of each visited cell by the drained area of the source cell.
 We then repeat this process, traversing downstream from the new outflow cell and incrementing the drained areas.

-Both of these operations (the DAG approach and the adjacency matrix approach) have time complexity \(O(N)\) in the worst case, where \(N\) is the number of cells in the grid.
+Both of these operations (the DAG approach and the adjacency matrix approach) have time complexity $O(N)$ in the worst case, where $N$ is the number of cells in the grid.
 The DAG approach that `libocn` uses is easier to follow, conceptually, but is messier to implement in practice.
 In contrast, the adjacency matrix approach that `OCNet` uses is far more elegant, but has several steps that are hard to follow at first.

 Here's a diagram comparing the two approaches.